aphan314/Flashcards/readme.md

-## Flash Cards
+## Flash Cards App

 ### App Description
-Flash Cards allows users to input questions and answers.
+Flash Cards App allows users to input questions and answers.
 On the tap of the question label, the screen will show the answer.
+Optional features will be implemented soon in future versions.

+With the help from CodePath, Flash Cards App was developed using Xcode and code was written in Swift.

 ### App Walk-through